 Magento is usually the wrong investment when:

-Here is the scan-friendly version of that tradeoff:
+Here is the scan-friendly version of that tradeoff, incorporating 2026 TCO (Total Cost of Ownership) data:

-In those cases, Shopify (or another managed platform) is often the better business decision, even if Magento looks “more powerful” on paper.
+In cases where your primary goal is to minimize “non-revenue-generating” technical overhead and launch quickly, a SaaS platform is often the better business decision, even if Magento looks “more powerful” on paper.

 5. If You Are Already Running Magento: What To Do Right Now